Alain-T/MSc-Semantic-Web/README.md

 - Present the notions of vocabularies in order to reason and deduce new data to enrich semantic descriptions (RDFS, OWL, SKOS)
 - Trace and follow data history (VOiD, DCAT, PROV-O, etc.).

-In the case of data science, semantic web is a valuable source of open data that can help to enrich a existing model.
+In the case of data science, semantic web is a valuable source of open data that can help to enrich a model.